jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 {{< asciinema key="238721"  preload="1"  loop="true">}}

 When I first started exploring what TokenRequest API was all about I couldn't find something that tied all this information together and found myself going through kubernetes PRs and reading through the feature proposals to figure out how it all worked.
-I hope this has proved helpful in demonstrating that I think is a pretty powerful set of features in Kubernetes.
+I hope this has proved helpful in demonstrating what I think is a pretty powerful set of features in Kubernetes.